barbaraeldredge/Noodling/hybrid-mio-dac_buttons_2.md

 #### Adding an icon to an outlined button

-The following example shows an outlined button with an icon.
+Example of an outlined button with an icon:

 !["Outlined button with purple text 'Outlined button', grey border and '+' icon over a white background."](assets/buttons/outlined-button-icon.png)